Unconventional Majorana fermions on the surface of topological superconductors protected by rotational symmetry: Abstract

 \section{Abstract}

-Topological superconductors are exotic gapped phases of matter hosting Majorana mid-gap states on their boundary.
-In conventional topological superconductors, Majorana in-gap states appear in the form of either localized zero-dimensional modes or propagating spin-1/2 fermions with a quasi-relativistic dispersion relation.
-Here we show that unconventional propagating Majorana states can emerge on the surface of three-dimensional topological superconductors protected by rotational symmetry.
-The unconventional Majorana surface states fall into three different categories: a spin-$S$ Majorana fermion with $(2S+1)$-fold degeneracy $(S\geq3/2)$, a Majorana Fermi line carrying two distinct topological charges, and a quartet of spin-1/2 Majorana fermions related by fourfold rotational symmetry.
-The spectral properties of the first two kinds, which go beyond the conventional spin-1/2 fermions, are unique to topological superconductors and have no counterpart in topological insulators.
-We show that the unconventional Majorana surface states can be obtained in the superconducting phase of doped $Z_2$ topological insulators or Dirac semimetals with rotational symmetry.
+Topological superconductors are exotic gapped phases of matter hosting Majorana mid-gap states on their boundaries.
+In conventional three-dimensional topological superconductors, Majorana in-gap states appear in the form of spin-1/2 fermions with a quasi-relativistic dispersion relation.
+Here, we show that unconventional Majorana states can emerge on the surface of three-dimensional topological superconductors protected by rotational symmetry.
+The unconventional Majorana surface states are classified into three different categories: a spin-$s$ Majorana fermion with $(2s+1)$-fold degeneracy $(s\geq3/2)$, a Majorana Fermi line carrying two distinct topological charges, and a quartet of spin-1/2 Majorana fermions related by fourfold rotational symmetry.
+The spectral properties of the first two types, which go beyond conventional spin-1/2 fermions, are unique to topological superconductors and have no counterparts in topological insulators.
+We show that unconventional Majorana surface states can be obtained in the superconducting phase of doped $Z_2$ topological insulators or Dirac semimetals with rotational symmetry.